 We focused this analysis to the 70 companies in the Fortune 500 2015 rankings in 3 key industries that have access to enormous amounts of behavioral data.

-More details on our analysis methodology is in Appendix A, and the full list of companies analyzed is in Appendix B.
+More details on our analysis methodology are in Appendix A, and the full list of companies analyzed is in Appendix B.

 We looked at 5 key factors when evaluating companies: